 Green infrastructure is a set of methods for cities to prevent flooding and water pollution by incorporating nature in built structures instead of fighting it by just building ever bigger structures with ever more concrete.
 It’s a subset of what is often called nature-based solutions, best management practices (BPM) or low-impact development(LID).
 These terms aren’t identical but they overlap considerably, and further, they don’t have standardized definitions, although green infrastructure itself arguably has a more specific and distinct definition than the others.
 That being said, green infrastructure has an entirely different meaning in the US than it does in Europe, where it refers to any and all parts of the landscape that are not built – forests, parks, meadows, gardens, lawns, everything.
 In the US it means built structures that use natural processes.

-This represents years(!) of struggling to find introductions to green infrastructure targeted to people who don’t know what it is, yet who need more than just an article.
-Oddly, there are few good images of green infrastructure out there despite the fields runaway growth in the past two decades, which is a shame because it’s hard to visualize green infrastructure if you don’t know what it is.
+The results of a long ongoing struggle to find introductions to green infrastructure targeted to people who don’t know what it is, yet who need more than just an article.
+Oddly, it’s very hard to find good images of green infrastructure despite the field’s runaway growth in the past two decades, which is a shame because it’s hard to visualize based on just a verbal description.
 So I made sure to find sources with excellent visuals.

 The Value of Green Infrastructure: A Guide to Recognizing Its Economic, Environmental and Social Benefits.
 Center for Neighborhood Technology.

 Greening DC Streets.
 A Guide to Green Infrastructure in the District of Columbia.
 Washington D.C.
 Department of Transportation.

 A Homeowner’s Guide to Stormwater Management.
 Philadelphia Water Department.